AI Fluent · Chapter 05

 The Director's Instinct

 Over time you develop a feel for when AI output is right and when something's off — the same way a director watches a take and just knows the actor is faking it.
 Trust that instinct.
 If code makes you uneasy, don't ship it.
+Ask the AI to explain it.
+Your gut is pattern recognition working faster than your conscious mind.

 Chapter Appendix